MA Scenic Art

 University of the West of England (UWE Bristol)

 Recent changes in the higher education landscape have fundamentally altered the dynamics between the Conservatoire for Dance and Drama (CDD) and its six Member Schools.
 Having reflected carefully on the implications of these changes and the opportunities that they present for the member schools, it has become clear to all that it is most desirable for the schools to pursue independent pathways.
-The CDD and its Member Schools are now working closely with each other and the Office for Students (OfS) to set each on its own path and to perform an orderly wind-down of the CDD no later than July 2023.
+The CDD and its Member Schools are now working closely with each other and the Office for Students (OfS) to set each on its own path and to perform an orderly wind-down of the CDD no later than July 2023, with BOVTS preparing to leave CDD on 31 July 2022.

-BOVTS has confirmed that the University of the West of England (UWE Bristol), who currently validate BOVTS degree courses independently of CDD is BOVTS’ preferred partner away from CDD.
-It is anticipated that all graduates who commence training in 2021 will continue to receive their degree from UWE Bristol.
-When the new partnership is confirmed, all applicants will be informed by email.
+BOVTS has confirmed that the University of the West of England (UWE Bristol), who currently validate BOVTS degree courses independently of CDD is BOVTS’ preferred partner when it leaves CDD.
+It is therefore anticipated that all students who commence training in 2021 will receive their degree from UWE Bristol.
+When details of the refreshed partnership are confirmed, all applicants will be informed by email.
 Where this results in a change to terms and conditions for current students, the changes will be clearly set out and a full consultation process will be undertaken.
 Where this results in a change to terms and conditions for applicants who have accepted an offer, the changes will be clearly set out, the cancellation of the contract period will be reopened and candidates will have the option to change their mind about their offer acceptance without penalty.

 Applicants would normally be expected to have an honours degree in a related subject area such as Fine Art, Illustration, Painting and Drawing, Sculpture, Graphics, Film, TV, Animation or Theatre.
 However applicants with extensive relevant professional experience will also be considered.